-The Fund currently utilizes leverage principally through its outstanding Preferred Shares and reverse repurchase agreements and may also obtain additional leverage through dollar rolls/buy backs or borrowings, such as through bank loans or commercial paper and/ or other credit facilities.
-The amount of leverage the Fund utilizes may vary, but the Fund will not incur leverage (including preferred shares and other forms of leverage) in an amount exceeding 50% of its total assets.
-Information regarding the terms and features of the Preferred Shares is provided under "Description of Capital Structure" in this prospectus.
+The Fund currently utilizes leverage principally through its outstanding Preferred Shares (ARPS) and reverse repurchase agreements and may also obtain additional leverage through dollar rolls/buybacks or borrowings, such as through bank loans or, commercial paper and/or, other credit facilities and/or other transactions.
+The amount of leverage the Fund utilizes may vary but total leverage resulting from the issuance of Preferred Shares and senior securities representing indebtedness of the Fund will not exceed 50% of the Fund's total assets less all liabilities and indebtedness not represented by senior securities.
+Information regarding the terms and features of the ARPS is provided under "Description of Capital Structure" in this Prospectus.

 The Fund may also enter into transactions other than those noted above that may give rise to a form of leverage including, among others, selling credit default swaps, futures and forward contracts (including foreign currency exchange contracts), total return swaps and other derivative transactions, loans of portfolio securities, short sales and when-issued, delayed delivery and forward commitment transactions.
-The Fund may also determine to issue other types of preferred shares.
+The Fund may also determine to issue other types of preferred shares and senior securities to add leverage to its portfolio.
+The Fund's Board of Trustees may authorize the issuance of other types of preferred shares without the approval of Common Shareholders.
 Leveraging transactions pursued by the Fund may increase its duration and sensitivity to interest rate movements.

 Depending upon market conditions and other factors, the Fund may or may not determine to add leverage following an offering to maintain or increase the total amount of leverage (as a percentage of the Fund's total assets) that the Fund currently maintains, taking into account the additional assets raised through the issuance of Common Shares in such offering.
-The Fund utilizes certain kinds of leverage, such as reverse repurchase agreements and selling credit default swaps, opportunistically and may choose to increase or decrease, or eliminate entirely, its use of such leverage over time and from time to time based on PIMCO's assessment of the yield curve environment, interest rate trends, market conditions and other factors.
+The Fund utilizes certain kinds of leverage, such as reverse repurchase agreements and credit default swaps, opportunistically and may choose to increase or decrease, or eliminate entirely, its use of such leverage over time and from time to time based on PIMCO's assessment of the yield curve environment, interest rate trends, market conditions and other factors.

 The Fund may also determine to decrease the leverage it currently maintains through its outstanding Preferred Shares through Preferred Shares redemptions or tender offers and may or may not determine to replace such leverage through other sources.
 If the Fund determines to add leverage following an offering, it is not possible to predict with accuracy the precise amount of leverage that would be added, in part because it is not possible to predict the number of Common Shares that ultimately will be sold in an offering or series of offerings.
-To the extent that the Fund does not add additional leverage following an offering, the Fund's total amount of leverage as a percentage of its total assets will decrease, which could result in a reduction of investment income available for distribution to holders of the Fund's Common Shares ("Common Shareholders").
+To the extent that the Fund does not add additional leverage following an offering, the Fund's total amount of leverage as a percentage of its total assets will decrease, which could result in a reduction of investment income available for distribution to Common Shareholders.